nRF24/CircuitPython_nRF24L01/README.rst

     * `There's a few blog posts by Nerd Ralph demonstrating how to use the nRF24L01 via 2 or 3 pins  <http://nerdralph.blogspot.com/2015/05/nrf24l01-control-with-2-mcu-pins-using.html>`_ (uses custom bitbanging SPI functions and an external circuit involving a resistor and a capacitor)
     * network linking layer, maybe something like `TMRh20's RF24Network <http://tmrh20.github.io/RF24Network/>`_
+    * add a fake BLE module for sending BLE beacon advertisments from the nRF24L01 as outlined by `Dmitry Grinberg in his write-up (including C source code) <http://dmitry.gr/index.php?r=05.Projects&proj=11.%20Bluetooth%20LE%20fakery>`_.
+We've started developing this, but fell short of success in `the BLEfake branch of this library's repository <https://github.com/2bndy5/CircuitPython_nRF24L01/tree/BLEfake>`_

 Where do I get 1?
 =================

 See the store links on the sidebar or just google "nRF24L01".
 It is worth noting that you generally don't want to buy just 1 as you need 2 for testing -- 1 to send & 1 to receive and vise versa.
-This library has been tested on a cheaply bought 10 pack from Amazon.com using a recommended capacitor (>100nF) on the power pins.
+This library has been tested on a cheaply bought 10 pack from Amazon.com using a highly recommended capacitor (100 µF) on the power pins.
 Don't get lost on Amazon or eBay!
 There are other wireless transceivers that are NOT compatible with this library.
 For instance, the esp8266-01 (also sold in packs) is NOT compatible with this library, but looks very similar to the nRF24L01(+) and could lead to an accidental purchase.

 Contributing
 ============

 Contributions are welcome!
 Please read our `Code of Conduct
 <https://github.com/2bndy5/CircuitPython_nRF24L01/blob/master/CODE_OF_CONDUCT.md>`_
 before contributing to help this project stay welcoming.
+To contribute, all you need to do is fork `this repository <https://github.com/2bndy5/CircuitPython_nRF24L01.git>`_, develop your idea(s) and submit a pull request when stable.
+To initiate a discussion of idea(s), you need only open an issue on the aforementioned repository (doesn't have to be a bug report) or email 2bndy5@gmail.com directly (no spam please).

 Sphinx documentation
 -----------------------

 Sphinx is used to build the documentation based on rST files and comments in the code.
-First, install dependencies (feel free to reuse the virtual environment from above):
+First, install dependencies (feel free to reuse the virtual environment from `above <https://circuitpython-nrf24l01.readthedocs.io/en/latest/#installing-from-pypi>`_):

 .. code-block:: shell